HatmanStack/android-stocks/README.md

 # Stocks

 Stocks is an app that analyzes news articles to predict stock market movements across different time frames.
 By employing techniques like bag-of-words and natural language processing (NLP), it assesses the sentiment conveyed in the articles.
-This app takes into consideration various factors, including price and volume, and employs multivariate logistic regression to make predictions.
-To ensure efficient performance, Stocks leverages serverless microservices for complex calculations.
+This app uses multivariate logistic regression to make predictions based on a variety of factors, such as price and volume.
+Stocks uses serverless microservices to perform complex calculations quickly and efficiently.

 ## Demo